psenough/teach_yourself_demoscene_in_14_days/README.md

 By the end of day 9 you should be aware of the importance of building a proof of concept of your idea and some insight on how to break out of the demosceners procastination curse.

-## Day 10 - Deadlines are Important
+## Day 10 - Deadlines Are Important

 Nothing like a good old deadline to force you to shape your ideas into a finalized entry.